khreibi/GraphColoring/GraphComplete/readme.md

 3. **Comparison with Existing Solutions**: When comparing our results to traditional algorithms, the performance of this algorithm showcases notable efficiency, especially for larger graphs.

+### Limits:

+While the developed algorithm has demonstrated impressive efficiency by solving graphs with up to 12,000 nodes in less than 2 minutes, we encountered a different challenge when scaling beyond this point.
+Rather than being constrained by computational time, we ran into a stack overflow issue.

 ### Conclusion: